 One bus route serves White Salmon, operated by Klickitat County as Mount Adams Transportation Services (MATS).
 The route connects the city of White Salmon to the city of Hood River, via the city of Bingen and the Bingen Amtrak Station.
 Buses operate every 75 minutes between 7 a.m. and 7 p.m., Monday through Friday.
-The lack of weekend and night-time service may discourage ridership.
+The lack of weekend and nighttime service may discourage ridership.
 MATS reported 10,274 unlinked passenger trips on its entire system for 2021, which includes this and one other route in Goldendale.
 MATS is one of five rural public transportation providers comprising the Gorge Translink alliance that provides wider connectivity throughout the Columbia River Gorge.
-MATS routes are shown in orange in Figure 9, Skamania County Transit in green, Columbia Area Transit in purple, The LINK in Wasco County in blue, and Sherman County Transit in brown.